qtnc/swan/docs/stdlib.md

 Methods:
 - static of(...items): construct a tuple from one or more individual items
-- compare(other): compares this with other and return a negative number if this<other, a positive number if this>other, and 0 if this==other.
 - hashCode: return an hash value used for indexing unsorted sequences such as Map and Set
 - iterator: return an iterator going through the elements of this tuple in order
 - length: return the number of elements in this tuple